-Once the basic setup in the System Configuration Dialog is complete, you will use the startup wizard in the integrated management tool, Cisco Adaptive Security Device Manager/IPS Device Manager (ASDM/IDM) for Cisco ASAs, or Cisco IDM for IPS Sensor appliances, to complete the remaining IPS configuration tasks:
+Once the basic setup in the System Configuration Dialog is complete, you will use the startup wizard in the integrated management tool, Cisco Adaptive Security Device Manager/IPS Device Manager (ASDM/IDM) for Cisco ASAs, or Cisco IDM for Cisco IPS Sensor appliances, in order to complete the remaining IPS configuration tasks:

 - Configure time settings

 - Configure DNS and NTP servers

-- · Define a basic IPS configuration
+- Define a basic IPS configuration

 - Configure Inspection Service Rule Policy

 - Assign interfaces to virtual sensors

 This procedure offers two options.
-Which you use depends on whether you will be configuring IPS modules in Cisco ASA appliances, or whether you will be configuring IPS appliances.
+If you are configuring IPS modules in

+Cisco ASA appliances, complete Option 1.
+If you are configuring IPS appliances, complete Option 2.